dgaydukov/cert-aws/files/sa.md

 * aws managed - most common policies created by aws (for example s3/ec2 access and so on...)
 * managed by you - custom policies created by end user

+Permission evaluation:
+* by default deny is applied
+* if any explicit deny found evaluation is stopped and deny applied
+* if any explicit allow found evaluation continue until it's find deny - then deny applied, or not found deny - allow applied
-Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users
+* if neither deny/allow find than default deny applied Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users
 External identities can be of 2 types
 * corporate IdP (microsoft AD, aws AD)